top of page

 The Vaccine Injury Compensation Program (VICP) currently covers only the vaccines listed above.
 COVID-19 vaccines are not included in the program at this time.
 However, federal vaccine coverage criteria can change, and updates to the covered-vaccine list have occurred in the past when new scientific or regulatory decisions were made.

-Because families often have questions about COVID-19 vaccine reactions—or about evolving research on childhood vaccines and autism—Attorney Ryan Schuenke offers a no-cost review for individuals who want to understand whether future changes in federal coverage may affect them.
+Families often have questions about COVID-19 vaccine reactions or evolving research on childhood vaccines and autism.
+Attorney Ryan Schuenke offers a no-cost review for individuals who want to understand whether future changes in federal coverage may affect them.

 If federal agencies later add COVID-19 vaccines or other conditions to a compensation program, Ryan can notify families who request updates.